 Urine may smell sweet if it contains extra glucose, a type of sugar.
-Sweet smelling urine often stems from diabetes, but dehydration, a yeast infection, or a genetic condition known as maple syrup urine disease can also cause it.
+Sweet smelling urine may be due to an underlying condition, such as diabetes, dehydration, a yeast infection, or a genetic condition called maple syrup urine disease.

 Urine can reveal a lot about someone’s health.
 So while it might feel strange to discuss the odor of urine with a doctor, it is important that a person talks to a health provider if they notice a sudden change in the appearance or odor of their urine.

 In this article, we discuss the reasons for sweet- or fruity-smelling urine, symptoms, warning signs, and when to see a doctor.

 Because urine helps the body get rid of waste, a person’s diet and fluid intake can affect the way their urine looks and smells.

 If the odor of urine changes temporarily, this could be caused by something a person has eaten recently.
 For example, asparagus can give the urine an unusually strong odor.

 Some disorders, medications, and supplements may also affect the way urine smells.
 A person who notices a change in the smell of their urine should monitor their symptoms, and if they continue, should talk to a doctor.

 The most common reasons why urine may smell sweet include: